Posts

 Playing with Apache TomCat

-Apache TomCat or simply TomCat should not be confused with Apache web server.
-They are not bundled together but it is another fact that they are used together frequently.
-Apache TomCat is an open source servlet container developed by the Apache Software Foundation.
-Tomcat implements the Java Servlet and the JSP specifications to provide a "pure Java" HTTP web server environment for Java code to run.
-Installing Apache Tomcat on Linux Download JDK, the latest stable one that I have downloaded is 7 Installation of Java SE Development Kit 7 Downloading jdk 7 [root@centos garbage]# wget http://download.oracle.com/otn-pub/java/jdk/7/jdk-7-linux-i586.rpm Installing jdk 7 [root@centos garbage]# rpm -ivh jdk-7-linux-i586.rpm Verifying installation [root@centos garbage]# java [root@centos garbage]# java -version java version "1.7.0" Java(TM) SE Runtime Environment (build 1.7.0-b147) Java HotSpot(TM) Client VM (build 21.0-b17, mixed mode, sharing) Down
+Apache Tomcat, often referred to simply as Tomcat, should not be confused with the Apache web server.
+While they are frequently used together, they are separate entities.
+Apache Tomcat is an open-source servlet container developed by the Apache Software Foundation, implementing the Java Servlet and JSP specifications to provide a "pure Java" HTTP web server environment for Java applications.
+Installing Apache Tomcat on Linux First, download the latest stable version of the JDK.
+For this guide, we will use JDK 7.
+Installing Java SE Development Kit 7 Download JDK 7: [root@centos garbage]# wget http://download.oracle.com/otn-pub/java/jdk/7/jdk-7-linux-i586.rpm Install JDK 7: [root@centos garbage]# rpm -ivh jdk-7-linux-i586.rpm Verify the installation: [root@centos garbage]# java [root@centos garbage]# java -version java version "1.7.0" Java(TM) SE Runtime Environment (build 1.7.0-b147) Java HotSpot(TM)...

 Demonstrating your play ground